Maedeh-Ghazanfari/ml-from-scratch/README.md

 - Python 3
 - NumPy
-- pandas (only for loading/managing data)
+- Pandas (only for loading/managing data)
-- matplotlib (for plotting errors/accuracy)
+- Matplotlib (for plotting errors/accuracy)
+- Seaborn